raestrada/openai-doc-assistant/README.md

 ## How It Works

-**openai-doc-assistans** operates by iterating over all the files in a specified folder, processing the content using OpenAI’s language models while considering the entire folder's knowledge to improve results.
+**openai-doc-assistant** operates by iterating over all the files in a specified folder, processing the content using OpenAI’s language models while considering the entire folder's knowledge to improve results.
 Here's the process:

 1. **Initial Document Ingestion**: All files in the specified folder are loaded and prepared for processing.
 The tool identifies each file’s content to understand the knowledge base it will work with.